agniiva/occurance/content/_index.md

 title: Agniva Mahata Blogs
 ---

-Hi,

-Agniva Mahata here.
-Based in India, I'm an explorer at heart, life-long learner of tech and human behaviour.
-I've 5+ years of experience in Tech & Startups, run few companies like [CashCowLabs](https://cashcowlabs.io), a growth firm for Saas, and [Ganjes](https://www.ganjes.net/), a Web3 venture capital firm.
+Hi Agniva Mahata here.

+I'm an explorer & life-long learner of tech and human interaction.
+I've spent 5+ years in Tech & Startups, worked with a bunch of places from startups in India to working with German NGO in Africa, at present I run few companies:
+- [CashCowLabs](https://cashcowlabs.io), a organic Growth agency for Saas.
+- [Ganjes](https://www.ganjes.net/), a Venture Capital firm.

 My journey spans AI/ML, business, and innovation.

 I build bold ideas, chasing the impossible :D